rubencart/OnceUponAI/README.md

 # OnceUponAI
-A coworing space to use during the trajectory of "Once UponAnAI"
+A coworing space to use during the trajectory of "Once Upon AI"